Year 2024 South Africa

 Purpose

-Increase the resilience of household food security by integrating climate-smart agriculture, affordable sustainable water management, and youth-led gardens into homestead food production.
+Increase household food security by integrating climate-smart agriculture, affordable sustainable water management, and youth-led gardens into homestead food production.

 Climate Impacts